 When undergoing nitrous oxide sedation, a patient simply wears a mask over their mouth and nose.
 They will be asked to breath normally.
 It will take a brief amount of time for nitrous oxide to take effect, but when it does, the dental treatment can progress with the patient feeling little to no worry.

 We should note that while nitrous oxide is effective for basic relaxation and sedation needs, it is not in itself the best option for deep sedation or general anesthesia.
 For these needs, a different sedation method will need to be considered.

 Yes, nitrous oxide sedation is safe.
 The face mask helps regulate the amount of nitrous oxide being delivered to the patient as he or she breathes.
-Dr. Parikh and his team of hygienists and assistants will also note the condition of the patient during treatment to ensure all is well.
+Philadelphia sedation dentist, Dr. Parikh, and his team of hygienists and assistants will also note the condition of the patient during treatment to ensure all is well.
 Patients will have a loved one with them to bring them to and from the practice to make sure that they are completely safe.